apereo/cas/installation/Configuring-Authentication-Components.md

 4. `AuthenticationMetaDataPopulator` - Strategy component for setting arbitrary metadata about a successful authentication event; these are commonly used to set protocol-specific data.

+Unless otherwise noted, the configuration for all authentication components is handled in `deployerConfigContext.xml`.

 ## AuthenticationManager
 CAS ships with a single yet flexible authentication manager, `PolicyBasedAuthenticationManager`, that should be sufficient for most needs.
 It performs authentication according to the following contract.